Sorority Formal Recruitment

 Please recognize that Formal Membership Recruitment is a mutual selection process.
 All participants will visit all 10 National Panhellenic Conference chapters at Ball State during the first round, but the remaining rounds are by invitation only.
 At the end of each round all participants will select the chapters they would like visit again.
 Likewise, the chapters will invite back participants that they believe to be a good fit for their chapter.
 Registration or participation in Ball State Panhellenic Sorority Formal Membership Recruitment is NOT an offer nor a guarantee of membership.
 Membership selection is at the sole discretion of each sorority and its members and is not influenced or controlled by the Ball State Panhellenic Council or Office of Student Life.

-Registration begins June 1 and closes in September 2014.
+Registration begins June 1 and closes on September 2, 2014.
 There is a $40 registration fee that must be paid by September 2014.
 The registration form will serve as their resume and this information will be distributed to all of the chapters, therefore it is important to fully complete the form.
 The registration will only be considered complete once both the online form and payment are submitted.
 A confirmation email will be sent to participants when their registration is complete and processed.

 Copyright © 2014 Ball State University 2000 W. University Ave.
 Muncie, IN 47306800-382-8540 and 765-289-1241